eugene-kartsev/go-teamcity-hue/README.md

 ## How do I make it work?
-The following steps describe the installation process for MacOS, but they are pretty much similar for every system.
+The following steps describe the installation process of the 'go-teamcity-hue' on MacOS.
+They are very similar for every other system.

 #####1.
 You're going to need a [TeamCity installation](https://confluence.jetbrains.com/display/TCD9/Installing+and+Configuring+the+TeamCity+Server).